Mystler/TradfriScripts/README.md

     d.dim # Get/set brightness as a relative value from 0.0 to 1.0.
     d.fade = 3 # Get/set the time for color transitions in seconds.
   end

-end
+  g.dim = 0.2 # Tradfri::Group is actually a subclass of Device, so you can use all commands directly on a group. end
 ```

-Getters will return 0 values if the corresponding fields do not exist for a given device type.
+Getters will return 0 values if the corresponding fields do not exist for a given device type or for groups.
 Note that getters always request the latest data from the network, so cache data in variables if a new request is not necessary.

 When writing sequences, remember you can use `sleep(seconds)` to wait between commands or until transitions finish.